tanboonjoon/main/src/test/data/ManualTesting/TestScript.md

 Format :
 `block EVENT_NAME st/DATES et/DATES st/DATES et/DATES...` <br>
 Precondition : TC006 must be completed first <br>
-Assumption : The list is still under the effect of 'find name/block' so it should contain only 3 event <br>
+Assumption : The list is still under the effect of 'find name/block' so it should contain only 3 blocked event <br>

 Steps no. | Steps | Test Data | ExpectedResult
 --- | :---------------- | :---------------- | :----------------